Professor Christopher Tucci tells us why prioritising digital transformation may be a matter of survival for all businesses

 Everyone wants what Amazon was already good at

 And we need look no farther than the present moment to see what a lack of digital strategy can mean for companies.
 With the coronavirus (COVID-19) outbreak and ensuing lockdown, many businesses were hit particularly hard because they didn’t have an online presence.
-This meant that every little shop and restaurant has been scrambling to be online in order to survive, while at the other end of the spectrum, Amazon has “taken off”.
+This meant that every little shop and restaurant had to scramble to be online in order to survive, while at the other end of the spectrum, Amazon has “taken off”.

-Even more recently, as we have started to settle into a version of the "new normal", this has remained crucial with physical supply chains flipped – possibly permanently – as a result of the e-commerce boom.
+Even more recently, as we settle into a version of the "new normal", this has remained crucial with physical supply chains flipped – possibly permanently – as a result of the e-commerce boom.

 “Everyone wants what Amazon was already good at,” he says but companies “need to move” to achieve this.